valhalla/valhalla-docs/api-reference.md

 * `phone` = Telephone number.
 * `url` = URL for the place or location.
 * `side_of_street` = (response only) The side of street of a `break` `location` that is determined based on the actual route when the `location` is offset from the street.
 The possible values are `left` and `right`.
+* `date_time` = (response only) Expected date/time for the user to be at the location using the ISO 8601 format (YYYY-MM-DDThh:mm).
+For example "2015-12-29T08:00".

 Future Valhalla development work includes adding location options and information related to time at each location.
 This will allow routes to specify a start time or an arrive by time at each location.
 There is also ongoing work to improve support for `through` locations.